According to Jim: Ratings

-The sitcom debuted in 2001 on ABC with an average of 10 million viewers for its first year.
+The sitcom debuted in October 2001 on ABC with an average of 10 million viewers for its first year.
 The audience grew in the second year to over 10.3 million.
 The ratings remained consistent for Seasons 3 and 4 as well.
 Starting with Season 5, the ratings began to decline.
 The series was often scheduled against the hugely successful American Idol.
 By Season 6, According to Jim was down to 6.7 million viewers.